-What stands out about Rose Lavelle’s soccer game is how she takes players one.
-It’s a skill that’s not seen enough in the game, both men’s and women’s, so when a soccer player does it, you’re happy to see it.
-More players should take players on, go at them.
+What stands out about Rose Lavelle’s soccer game is how she takes players on.
+Lavelle goes right at them.
+It’s a soccer skill that’s not seen enough in the game, both men’s and women’s, so when a soccer player does it, you’re happy to see it.
+More soccer players should take players on, go at them on the dribble.
 Defenders hate it.
 If you want to play like Rose Lavelle that’s the first thing you have to do, take players on.
 Beat them on the dribble.
 And Rose Lavelle did it in the World Cup on numerous occasions.

 A beautiful solo effort by Lavelle doubles the USWNT’s lead versus the Netherlands in the final of the 2019 FIFA Women’s World Cup.
 Watch how Lavelle touches the ball with every step as she dribbles at the defender.
 She even rolls her foot over the ball on the dribble.
 Lavelle has done this a thousand times – she’s perfected this ability to charge at defenders.

 “I don’t know, I like my left foot man.
 So I just got it on my left foot.”